-For the PRESTIGE and JUNIOR categories, at each event and at the end of the qualifiers, so at the end of the last-chance heat, 2 riders will be appointed "reserve riders".
+For the PRESTIGE, JUNIOR and YOUTH categories, at each event and at the end of the qualifiers, so at the end of the last-chance heat (or after Open Final A), 2 riders will be appointed "reserve riders".

 If a rider qualified for the 3 final heats is injured and cannot start in one or all final heats, he will be replaced, for all final(s) left, by the reserve rider.